'I'm blown away by how kind people are to strangers...it’s put my faith back in humanity’

-Teacher at Ark Charter Academy is ‘blown away’ by cities kindness following prom dress plea for students
+Teacher at Ark Charter Academy is ‘blown away’ by city's kindness following prom dress plea for students

-Jade Ward, assistant principal at Ark Charter Academy in Southsea, sent out an appeal on social media at the beginning of the month when she discovered some students would not be able to attend prom.
+Jade Ward, an assistant head of year at Ark Charter Academy in Southsea, sent out an appeal on social media at the beginning of the month when she discovered some students would not be able to attend prom.

 Jade said: ‘I overheard a conversation between some Year 11 girls at school who were talking about their prom, what shoes they were going to wear, what jewellery, they were all so excited but one was particularly quiet which is unusual for her.’